podoc/podoc/README.md

 **This is a work in progress**

 **podoc** is a **minimalistic pure Python pandoc clone**, i.e. a markup document conversion library.
-Currently, it supports the Markdown, Jupyter notebook, OpenDocument, O'Reilly Atlas, Python formats.
+Currently, it supports Markdown, Jupyter notebook, OpenDocument, O'Reilly Atlas, Python + comments.
 Support for ReST, LaTeX, HTML, AsciiDoc is planned.

 podoc provides a Python API as well as a command-line tool.
-The architecture is modular and allows for the creation of custom formats, readers, writers, preprocessors, postprocessors, and filters.
+The architecture is modular and allows for the creation of plugins, custom formats, readers, writers, preprocessors, postprocessors, and filters.

 podoc is heavily inspired by the awesome **pandoc** library: It tries to mimic the abstractions and API when possible, but it does not intend to reproduce the full set of features. podoc also borrows ideas and code from the **mistune** Markdown parser.
 An earlier version of the code lives in the ipymd repository.